ImplFerris/pico-pico/src/std-to-no-std/embassy-rp.md

 We are going to replicate the quick start example by blinking the onboard LED.
 To create a blinking effect, we need a timer to add delays between turning the LED on and off.
 Without delays, the blinking would be too fast to see.

-To handle timing, we'll use the "embassy-time" crate, which provides essential timing functions:
+To handle timing, we'll use the `embassy-time` crate, which provides essential timing functions:

 ```rust
 embassy-time = { version = "0.5.0" }
 ```

-We also need to enable the time-driver feature in the embassy-rp crate.
-This configures the TIMER peripheral as a global time driver for embassy-time, running at a tick rate of 1MHz:
+We also need to enable the time-driver feature in the `embassy-rp` crate.
+This configures the TIMER peripheral as a global time driver for embassy-time, running at a tick rate of 1 MHz:

 ```toml
 embassy-rp = { version = "0.8.0", features = [